tchelidze/NET.Core.NBG.Service.API/README.md

 ## Usage

 * supported operations
-1. `GetCurrencyAsync` - აბრუნებს ვალუტის კურსს, მაგ.
-"1.0754"
+1. `GetCurrencyAsync` - Returns currency exchange rates compared to GEL
-2. `GetCurrencyDescriptionAsync` - აბრუნებს ვალუტის აღწერას, მაგ.
-"10 ესტორნური კრონი"
+2. `GetCurrencyDescriptionAsync` - Returns currency description. ex : "10 ესტორნური კრონი"
-3. `GetCurrencyChangeAsync`  - 	აბრუნებს ვალუტის ცვლილების მნიშვნელობას, მაგ. "-0.0121"
+3. `GetCurrencyChangeAsync`  - 	Return amount of currency rate change. ex : "-0.0121"
-4. `GetCurrencyRateAsync` - 1 - თუ გაიზარდა; -1 - თუ დაიკლო, 0 - თუ იგივე დარჩა
+4. `GetCurrencyRateAsync` -  Returns currency rate change summary : 1 - increased , -1 - decreased , 0 - not changed
-5. `GetDateAsync` - აბრუნებს კურსების შესაბამის თარიღს
+5. `GetDateAsync` - Returns date for which currency rate is calculated.

 Create an NbgApiClient, you can surround the code with `using` block.